tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 XIX

-Jenny SKUNK IS TRUE TO HIS WORD
+Jenny SKUNK IS TRUE TO HER WORD

 Unc' Billy Possum was having a bad night of it.
 When he had grown tired